SahilThorat11/C_Programming/README.md

 # C_Programming
-Programs &amp; Assignments for logic building
+Programs and Assignments for logic building